AbdulrahmanQasem95/DynamicMapper/README.md

 ```

 ## Easy Json Insersion
-Using the same josn above, You can insert any object or array same like when you access it
+Using the same Json above, You can insert any object or array same like when you access it

 ```swift
 ds.level1.level2.level3.insertedProperty.set("nested item")